bonjourjoel/aicodepub/README.md

 - chat history is local,
 - only relevant excerpts are sent to your model provider,
 - BYOK means you connect directly to OpenAI / Azure (no intermediate server).

-## 🧠 Who is it for?

-- Developers who want an **AI coding assistant** but refuse unreviewed auto-edits
-- Teams who care about **code quality, architecture, and long-term maintainability**
-- People who want to use AI on **large production codebases** without turning the repo into a “prompt-generated mess”